-The mathematical statistics course assumes knowledge of probability (as covered by actuarial Course P).
-The textbook covers both probability and statistics; only the statistics sections are tested on the final exam.
+The mathematical statistics course assumes basic knowledge of probability.
+Only the statistics material in the textbook is tested on the final exam.

 Several distributions are used in the statistics sections: the normal distribution, t distribution, t distribution, t distribution, binomial distribution, Poisson distribution, logit distribution, and uniform distribution.
-Know the shape and attributes of these distributions; they are not tested directly on the final exam, but they are assumed by final exam problems.
+Know the shape and attributes of these distributions; they are not tested directly on the final exam, but they affect the normal probability plots.
 For example, probability plots (quantile comparison plots), which are tested on the final exam, depend on the shape of the distribution being compared to the normal distribution.

-The mathematical statistics course assumes knowlege of the probability density function and the cumulative distribution function.
-The textbook also covers the moment generating function, which is not tested on the final exam and is not needed for this course (though it is included on the Course P syllabus).
+The mathematical statistics course assumes knowledge of the probability density function and the cumulative distribution function.
+The textbook also covers the moment generating function, which is not tested on the final exam and is not needed for this course.